MiSTer-devel/Arcade-Sprint2_MiSTer/README.md

 The original Sprint game had a steering wheel with a quadrature encoder.
 This version implements a converter from the digital joystick inputs.

+In this version the gear number is displayed below the track.
+This is because on MiSTer there is no physical gearshifter control.

 # Keyboard inputs :
 ```
    F1          : Coin + Start 1P